ecowden/audio-mods/dbx-160xt.md

 | 1   | THAT2180A | VCA | 887-2180AL08-U |
 | 1   | LME49860 | Dual Op Amp | 926-LME49860NA/NOPB |
 | 1   | OPA134   | Single FET-input Op Amp | 595-OPA134PA |

+### Thoughts

+I'm using the _unbalanced_ output, so I've left the balanced output alone.
+That said, even if I were using it, I'd still probably leave the 5534's in there.